HanLabUNLV/GrASE/README.md

 ## DEXSeq and rMATS
 DEXSeq
 * need dexseq results using non-aggregated gff (add -r no to prepare_annotation.py command)
+* write brief explanation about DEXSeq and how GrASE uses it

+rMATS
+* write brief explanation about rMATS and how GrASE uses it

 ## Creating graphMLs
 GraphML is an XML-based file format for graphs.
 This step ensures that the coordinates of each gene are annotated and will be essential when creating the splicing graphs.
 It uses the [SplicingGraphs](https://bioconductor.org/packages/release/bioc/html/SplicingGraphs.html) R package to obtain the splice junctions and exons.